oerjanti/BLE-Heart-rate-variability-demo/README.md

 This app searches for nearby BLE devices and connects to heart rate sensor service.
 It shows hear rate (average pulse) and heart rate variability (beat-to-beat interval or RR data).
 The app also has a graphical demo of pulsing dot for real-time biofeedback monitoring of hear rate variability showing nicely how breathing rate affects heart rate variability.

-Heart rate variability could be used to calculate different things like training effect on sports, sleep quality, stress and relaxation effects.
+Heart rate variability could be used to calculate different things like training effect on sports, sleep quality, stress and relaxation effects since it mirrors parasympathetic nervous system activity.

 BLE is a nice since it has open protocol for transmitting data like heart rate here.
 It makes setting up a development environment relatively fast and you can concentrate on doing you actual business logic.